dnlbowers/jobs-a-gooden/README.md

     * ...**easily navigate the admin panel** so that **I can view, search, add and delete jobs**
     * ...**Approve new job posts offered by the community for the community** so that **I can ensure that posts are not malicious, false, misleading, or incomplete.**
     * **Delete a Job post** so that **I can remove jobs that are no longer relevant or available.**
+    * **Edit a job post with out the need of using the admin panel** to that **if I spot a mistake or update a job post I can do so quickly and easily with out issue.**

 * As an **Unregistered User** I can...
     * ...**quickly determine the subject of the site** so that **from the landing page I can see if I want to continue spending my time on this site and register**